michaelWuensch/BitBanana/README.md

 - [Translate](docs/TRANSLATING.md) the app using Weblate
 - Find and report bugs, [Open an issue][issues]
 - Suggest new features
-- Answer questions on issues
+- Provide support to fellow users on BitBanana's [discord][discord]
 - Contribute to our documentation
 - Review pull requests
-- Help to manage issue priorities
 - Fix bugs, implement new features
-- Provide support to fellow users on BitBanana's [discord][discord].

 If you would like to contribute to the project code, please see the [Contributing Guide](docs/CONTRIBUTING.md)